On this page

 • Inclusion

 Everyone is welcome.
-We create environments where people are mindful of numerous forms of difference.
+We create environments where people are mindful of the strength of each person's uniqueness.
 This is achieved by considering and respecting each individual's:

 • sexual orientation